m5kro/Xenolauncher/README.md

 3. Pull from game database
 4. Pull settings from database
 5. Autodetect game type
-6. Search bar
-7. Categories/Tags
+6. Categories/Tags
-8. Check for updates
+7. Check for updates
-9. Better error correction
+8. Better error correction

 # How to Build
 1. Install nodejs and npm through your preffered method (nodejs website or brew is recommended)